 How will I know if my child is on track to graduate in four years?

 Talk to your student!
 Students can compare the courses they have completed to graduation requirements.
 Request a degree audit to view courses completed and compare this to graduation requirements.
 Students can check grades at any time online.

-Parents will be notified if your child is placed on academic probation.
+Parents will be notified if your student is placed on academic probation.

 Will I receive a copy of my child's grades?

 No. Students have the right to confidentiality of their records.
 No one (other than Gustavus staff members) is allowed access to these records without the student's prior formal consent.
 For more information read about student records.